Skip to Content

 Federal Responsibilities Under OSHA

-The Occupational Safety and Health Administration (OSHA) establishes workplace safety standards applicable nationwide.
-Employers in Seattle must adhere to these regulations to protect workers from preventable hazards.
-Key OSHA mandates include:
+The Occupational Safety and Health Administration (OSHA) sets workplace safety standards nationwide.
+Employers in Seattle must follow these regulations to protect workers from avoidable hazards.
+Key OSHA requirements include:

-- Hazard Identification.
-Employers are required to identify, evaluate, and mitigate risks in the workplace.
-For example, construction companies must assess sites for fall hazards, unstable scaffolding, or faulty equipment.
+• Hazard Identification.
+Employers must identify, evaluate, and correct risks at work.
+For example, construction companies assess sites for fall hazards, unsafe scaffolding, or defective equipment.

-- Protective Equipment (PPE).
-OSHA obligates employers to provide and maintain appropriate personal protective equipment (PPE) for workers.
-This includes hard hats, gloves, goggles, and respirators, depending on the specific dangers of a job.
+• Protective Equipment (PPE).
+OSHA requires employers to provide and maintain proper personal protective equipment suited to each job’s risks, including hard hats, gloves, and goggles.

 Washington State Workplace Safety Standards

-Building on OSHA’s framework, Washington State has developed its own robust safety regulations under the Division of Occupational Safety and Health (DOSH).
-These standards are tailored to the region’s industries and workforce demographics.
-Some specific responsibilities for employers under DOSH include:
+Washington State builds on OSHA’s rules with its own safety laws enforced by the Division of Occupational Safety and Health (DOSH).
+These standards match the state’s industries and workforce.
+Key employer responsibilities under DOSH include:

-- Industry-Specific Protocols.
-Washington has developed specific safety guidelines for certain industries, such as commercial fishing, which has the highest occupational fatality rate.
-Construction companies, for example, must abide by rules governing trench safety, scaffolding setup, and utility work.
+• Industry-Specific Protocols.
+The state has specific safety standards for certain industries, such as commercial fishing—which has the highest occupational fatality rate.
+Construction businesses must follow strict rules for trench safety, scaffold assembly, and working with utilities.

 Reporting and Accountability